-With the smallest footprint of any Varidesk desktop converter, the Soho is the most compact workstation in Varidesk's catalog.
+With the smallest footprint of any Varidesk desktop converter, the Laptop 30 is the most compact workstation in Varidesk's catalog.
 Its height adjustment mechanism looks identical to the easy-to-use lever locking system of the original Varidesk and, unlike other Varidesk models, its vertical adjustment doesn’t force the work surface to arc out towards you.
-However, the Varidesk Soho still leaves much to be desired when it comes to work surface space and ergonomics.
+However, the Varidesk Laptop 30 still leaves much to be desired when it comes to work surface space and ergonomics.

 Spring-loaded, lever locking system

 Ill-equipped for long-term use, thanks to its lack of ergonomic customizability.
 Height adjustment mechanism offers too few height settings, making it impossible for some to find an ergonomically ideal typing position.
 Small work surface designed for laptops, not fit for an ergonomic keyboard.
-10lb. weight capacity is the lowest of the bunch, might as well not exist.
+15lb. weight capacity is the lowest of the bunch.

-[Editor’s Note: The following is a “forensic” review.
-For this review, we rely on publicly-available information, as well as our own hands-on experience with the Varidesk Pro, which features a similar adjustment mechanism the Soho.
+[Editor’s Note: This product was previously known as the Varidesk Soho.
+The following is a “forensic” review.
+For this review, we rely on publicly-available information, as well as our own hands-on experience with similar products.
 As soon as we are able to conduct a hands-on evaluation of the product or learn new information about it, we will update this review.
 Learn more about our review process at Anatomy of a Review.]